-VERÓNICA, A PERUVIAN AMERICAN TEEN WITH HIP DYSPLASIA, AUDITIONS TO BECOME A MERMAID AT A CENTRAL FLORIDA THEME PARK IN THE SUMMER BEFORE HER SENIOR YEAR, ALL WHILE FIGURING OUT HER FIRST REAL BOYFRIEND AND HOW TO FEEL SAFE IN HER OWN BODY, IN THIS GORGEOUSLY WRITTEN AND AUTHENTIC NOVEL.
+VERÓNICA, A PERUVIAN AMERICAN TEEN WITH HIP DYSPLASIA, AUDITIONS TO BECOME A MERMAID AT A CENTRAL FLORIDA THEME PARK IN THE SUMMER BEFORE HER SENIOR YEAR, ALL WHILE FIGURING OUT HER FIRST REAL BOYFRIEND AND HOW TO FEEL SAFE IN HER OWN BODY.

 "A poignant and powerful story of a girl navigating tense family dynamics, the boundaries of a body she fights for, and a watery dream where everything collides.
 Root for Verónica as she grows in courage to rise from the surface of adversity, and to live inside the most authentic expression of herself.
 Real and beautifully relevant."

 — Laura Taylor Namey, author of A Cuban Girl's Guide to Tea and Tomorrow and When We Were Them

 “A gorgeous, heartfelt exploration of what it means to know and love the body that you have.
 Natalia Sylvester has written the book I wish I had been able to read as a teen.
 A shimmering triumph of a book.” — Amanda Leduc, author of The Centaur’s Wife and Disfigured: On Fairy Tales, Disability and Making Space

 "Breathtaking and utterly original…a beautiful tribute to disabled bodies and a vital addition to YA literature." — Lillie Lainoff, author of One for All